Roadrunner SMB

 • DynamoDB: 2 tables

-• ECS: 1 cluster, 1 service, 3 tasks
+• ECS: 1 cluster, 1 service, up to 4 tasks (matches ClusterSize)

 • NLB: 1 load balancer, 2 listeners, 2 target groups